 We’ve helped hundreds of eCommerce companies and online retailers run holdout tests to ensure their email marketing campaigns generate the maximum amount of revenue and profit.

-If your company would like access to a world-class email marketing team running your holdout tests, A/B tests and much more then we invite you to take a look at our pricing page (hold out testing is included in the Optimize package) to see if our done-with-you solution is right for you.
+If your company would like access to a world-class email marketing team running your holdout tests, A/B tests and much more, then we invite you to request a free ROI report to calculate your revenue from email after switching to Rejoiner.